 Internet Relay Chat

-IRC is a platform for real-time conversations among two or more people.
-It is often the fastest way to get help due to its live nature.
+Due to the real-time nature of IRC, it is often the fastest way to get help.
 The following is a list of primary channels for Xubuntu on the Freenode IRC network that you can connect to:

 - #xubuntu for community support; click here to join using the webchat